zhikai060/-2048-Web-Game-HTML-/README.md

 - Fully playable in browser

-🛠 Tech Stack
+Tech Stack
 - HTML5
 - CSS3
 - Vanilla JavaScript

-📄 License
-MIT
+How to open
+Download,and open it by any broswer
+(Most broswer can do this)